jportela/www-joaoportela/blog/2021/04/animate-radix-primitives.md

 This guide explains how to use Radix Primitives, along with `styled-components` and `framer-motion`, to build a simple Dropdown, with an animation when opening and closing it, so that you can see an example of how these three libraries can work together.

-## Building the initial Dropdown
+### Building the initial Dropdown

 We start with a simple example, just using `@radix-ui/react-dropdown-menu` (the Radix Primitive for a Dropdown Menu), without any styles or animations.
-This example has been mostly copied over from the [Radix Primitives documentation](https://radix-ui.com/primitives/docs/components/dropdown-menu), which I suggest reading through if you are looking for more customization options from Radix UI, or what each Primitive does.
+This example has been mostly copied over from the [Radix Primitives documentation](https://radix-ui.com/primitives/docs/components/dropdown-menu), which I suggest reading if you are looking for more customization options from Radix UI, or what each Primitive does.

 ```bash
 yarn add @radix-ui/react-dropdown-menu # adds the Dropdown Menu package from Radix Primitives